espressif/esp-protocols/docs/esp_websocket_client/en/index.rst

 Events
 ------
+* `WEBSOCKET_EVENT_BEFORE_CONNECT`: The client is about to connect.
 * `WEBSOCKET_EVENT_CONNECTED`: The client has successfully established a connection to the server.
 The client is now ready to send and receive data.
 Contains no event data.
-* `WEBSOCKET_EVENT_DISCONNECTED`: The client has aborted the connection due to the transport layer failing to read data, e.g. because the server is unavailable.
-Contains no event data.
 * `WEBSOCKET_EVENT_DATA`: The client has successfully received and parsed a WebSocket frame.
 The event data contains a pointer to the payload data, the length of the payload data as well as the opcode of the received frame.
 A message may be fragmented into multiple events if the length exceeds the buffer size.
 This event will also be posted for non-payload frames, e.g. pong or connection close frames.
-* `WEBSOCKET_EVENT_ERROR`: Not used in the current implementation of the client.
+* `WEBSOCKET_EVENT_ERROR`: The client has experienced an error.
+Examples include transport write or read failures.
+* `WEBSOCKET_EVENT_DISCONNECTED`: The client has aborted the connection due to the transport layer failing to read data, e.g. because the server is unavailable.
+Contains no event data.
+* `WEBSOCKET_EVENT_CLOSED`: The connection has been closed cleanly.

 If the client handle is needed in the event handler it can be accessed through the pointer passed to the event handler: